iamcarrico/openbaratx/_drafts/2016-02-24-all-encompassing-guides.md

 ### Keegan's List / The Cheat Sheet

 Chris Keegan has been keeping a full list of all the parties, and their RSVPs, over at [Keegan's List](https://keeganslistsxsw.wordpress.com/).
-He has also been working with [@StevieDoes](https://twitter.com/StevieDoes) to have all the best events over at their new account [@CheatSheetATX](https://twitter.com/CheatSheetATX).
+He has also been working with [@StevieDoes](https://twitter.com/StevieDoes) to have all the best events over at their new account [@CheatSheetATX](https://twitter.com/CheatSheetATX)— and the website [cheatsheetatx.com](www.cheatsheetatx.com).

 ### South By Free NOMS!